Avocado Can Make You Healthier!

 Avocado Helps Weight Loss and Treating Metabolic Syndrome

-The review also uncovered evidence that avocado is beneficial for weight loss.
-The researchers cite one study that found overweight or obese adults who ate one avocado every day for 6 weeks experienced significant decreases in body weight, body mass index ( BMI ), and the percentage of body fat.
+The review also discovered evidence that avocado is beneficial for weight loss.
+The reviewers cite one study that found people with extra weight or obese adults who ate one avocado every day for 6 weeks experienced significant decreases in body weight, body mass index ( BMI ), and the percentage of body fat.
+The team identified a number of studies associating avocado intake with reductions in blood pressure among patients withhigh blood pressure.
+Evidence suggests that the fruit might also help to reduce atherosclerosis – the narrowing or hardening of arteries caused by a buildup of plaque.